jenniemabb18-mafba/functional_analysis_portfolio/README.md

 Senior Management Analyst | Process & Data Integrity Specialist Specializing in Requirements Elicitation, Strategic Architecture, and Operational Governance

 A results-driven Analyst with 15+ years of experience in high-security federal (DOJ) and international financial (ABN AMRO) environments.
-I specialize in the "Structural Integrity of Information"—bridging the gap between complex business needs and technical execution through meticulous documentation and logical modeling.
+I specialize in the 'Structural Integrity of Information' — bridging the gap between complex business needs and technical execution through meticulous documentation and logical modeling.

 I leverage a Master of Science in Mental Health Counseling to provide advanced stakeholder elicitation, conflict resolution, and human-centered design, ensuring that technical systems are built to serve the mission and the user.